 A prisoner’s earnings can be used to buy items from the prison canteen or to build savings, which are paid to the prisoner when they are released.

 Some of the money earned by prisoners is withheld as compulsory savings that are made available to the prisoner when they are released.
 This is to help the prisoner with the costs related to their reintegration into the community.
 The amount withheld is 20 per cent of the prisoner’s earnings.

 Under the Corrections Regulations, prison management can deduct money from a prisoner’s account for certain reasons.
 For example, money can be deducted from a prisoner’s account to cover the cost of replacing or repairing prison property that has been wilfully damaged or lost by the prisoner.
 Also, if a prisoner is fined (see ‘Prisoner offences’, above), the fine amount is withdrawn from the prisoner’s account.

 If a prisoner cannot be placed in employment due to a lack of available positions, they receive a minimum allowance.
 Remand prisoners also receive a minimum allowance.

 A prison manager may dismiss a prisoner who in the prison manager’s opinion is not performing satisfactorily, or is disruptive to the program (reg 44).

 Prisoners who refuse to work, or who are dismissed from work due to poor performance, or who have lost their privileges, receive no payment from Corrections Victoria.

 Occupational health and safety, workers’ compensation and WorkSafe do not apply to prisoners.
-Prisoners are not considered employees as there is no An agreement that the law will enforce. of employment.
+Prisoners are not considered employees as there is no contract of employment.